PendragonDevelopment/classic-city-rails/syllabus.md

 # Class 0: Introduction Sept 22nd

-### Create CodeSchool account
+- Create CodeSchool account
   - Try Ruby: tryruby.org

-### Create Github account
+- Create Github account
   - Try Git: try.github.com

-### Create StackOverflow.com account
+- Create StackOverflow.com account
   - StackOverflow.com is one of the most important resources a developer has access to.

-### Explore Slack
+- Explore Slack
   - Slack is a communication tool that we'll be using for the class.

-# Class 1: Dev Environment and Ruby Basics Sept 25th
+- What do you hope to get out of this class?
+- Technical requirements
 - Terminal/Command Line
 - Virtual Machines
 - Vagrant basics
 - Version control and Git
 - What is Ruby?
 - Setting up Ruby

-- Intro to Rubygems
+# Class 1: Dev Environment and Ruby Basics Sept 25th
 - IRB: The Ruby Console
 - Datatypes
   - Everything is an object